MicrosoftDocs/dynamics-365-intelligent-order-management/topics/architecture.md

 -   Power Query Online: Intelligent Order Management leverages the capabilities of Power Query and the M query language to support transformation in the data pipeline for providers.
 To learn more, see the [Power Query documentation](https://docs.microsoft.com/power-query/power-query-what-is-power-query).

 -   Power BI: The dashboards provided in Intelligent Order Management are built using Power BI tools.
 Customers can extend the solutions or build their own using Power BI.
-To learn more about Power BI, see the [Power BI overview](https://microsoft.sharepoint.com/teams/D365OperationsRedmond/Shared%20Documents/OMS/Documentation/•%09https:/docs.microsoft.com/power-bi/fundamentals/power-bi-overview).
+To learn more about Power BI, see [Power BI overview](https://microsoft.sharepoint.com/teams/D365OperationsRedmond/Shared%20Documents/OMS/Documentation/•%09https:/docs.microsoft.com/power-bi/fundamentals/power-bi-overview).

 -   AI Builder: Machine learning models will be available in later releases of Intelligent Order Management.
 Customers and partners can use the same technology to build their own models using AI Builder capabilities.
 To learn more, see the [AI Builder documentation](https://docs.microsoft.com/ai-builder/).